All guides

 Customer segments and identifying groups with similar jobs

-While traditional segmentation relies on demographics, Jobs-to-be-Done segmentation focuses on identifying groups of users with similar jobs.
+While traditional segmentation relies on demographics, Jobs-to-be-Done theory focuses on identifying groups of users with similar jobs and behaviors.
 This segmentation is based on the context of their needs rather than their age, gender, or income.

-Ulwick states that pairing type of customer and job together constitutes a market segment.
-For instance, in patients and healthcare setting, customer segments might include:
+Outcome Driven Innovation process explains that the combination of customer type and the job they need to accomplish constitutes a market segment.
+For example, in a healthcare setting, patient segments might include:

 Desired outcomes as metrics for evaluating success

 Desired outcomes are the specific criteria customers use to measure the success of the job.
-These outcomes serve as benchmarks for evaluating whether a product or service effectively meets the user’s needs.
+These outcomes serve as benchmarks for evaluating whether a product or service effectively meets user needs.

 Desired outcomes should be: